 The coffee at all restaurants (and in all rooms) was Jamaican Blue Mountain and was probably the best we’ve ever enjoyed at a resort or on a cruise ship.

 All complimentary house wines were by respected California producer Robert Mondavi and they were quite good.
 One afternoon, the resort offered its Concierge guests a wine tasting at one of its many bars.
-The leader went through a selection of Mondavi products but clearly knew little about the wine itself or how to run a proper wine tasting (heavy reds were sampled before light whites).
+The leader went through a selection of Mondavi products but knew little about the wine itself or how to properly taste the wine (heavy reds were sampled before light whites).
 Afterward, the General Manager told us that the lack of a trained sommelier was a major deficiency among his 600 staff but the problem was being addressed.

 The bottom line